flpStrri/flpStrri/README.md

-A **Staff Software Engineer** that has been working the last **seven years** for Anheuser-Busch InBev.
-Now, serving the consumer-facing tribes' backend developers at [Zé Delivery](https://ze.delivery).
-João earned his bachelor's degree in electrical engineer from São Paulo State University and Deep Learning Nanodegree from Udacity.

-His current activities include designing, developing, deploying and mantaining highly available workloads on AWS with:
-- Python, 🐍, and a little more of Python;
-- Micro-services deployed on AWS ECS or AWS Lambda;
-- Asynchronous messaging for inter-service communication using AWS SNS, SQS, and Kinesis Data Streams;
-- DynamoDB or Aurora PostgreSQL with pgpool-II middleware persistence layer;
-- Automated CI&CD pipelines on Github Actions;
-- Datadog observability;

-We are here for a future with more cheers. 🍻
+João is a seasoned Staff Software Engineer with over seven years of experience at Anheuser-Busch InBev, contributing to the company's mission of creating a future with more cheers: for their communities and company.
+Today, he works in the direct-to-consumer platform chapter, ensuring that development teams follow best practices and maintain clean software.

+With his bachelor's degree in electrical engineering from São Paulo State University, Deep Learning Nanodegree from Udacity, and substantial hands-on experience, he has the necessary skills to handle many software engineering challenges.
+João has a proven track record of success in designing, developing, deploying, and maintaining highly available workloads.

+João is also an inspiring leader who motivates his colleagues to achieve their best.
+He works to support and protect his teammates by providing the necessary resources for success.
+With his skills and commitment to excellence, João is a valuable asset to any team requiring an experienced staff software engineer.